prisms-center/CASMcode_docs/_pages/installation.md

 This will install the `casm-python` package and the `casm` command line program, which provides a combined interface for the command line methods available from both `casm-cpp` and `casm-python`.

+{: .notice--info }
-An updated quantumespresso wrapper for CASM 1.X will be available in the near future.
+**Note:** Currently, the CASM VASP wrapper is updated for CASM 1.X.
+An updated Quantum ESPRESSO wrapper for CASM 1.X will be available in the near future along with a method for converting between additional structure file formats.

+To remove the CASM conda environment:

+    conda remove --name casm_1.X --all

+To install dependencies for the CASM [tutorials]({{ "/pages/tutorials/" | relative_url }}), see [this]({{ "/pages/tutorials/tutorial_env" | relative_url }}) page.

 ## Install from source